 Plaque is that sticky, nasty stuff that coats your mouth.
 It’s a biofilm made of bacteria, and it causes cavities by producing acids that erode your teeth.
 Guess how it does that?
 By metabolizing sugars in the foods you eat.

 The best way to prevent breakfast-related cavities is to brush as soon as you get up.
 You’ll be getting rid of the bacteria in your mouth so you can eat without as much worry.
-If you’re concerned that your mouth won’t feel fresh after breakfast don’t worry – less bacteria means less gross feeling and bad smell.
+If you’re concerned that your mouth won’t feel fresh after breakfast don’t worry – fewer bacteria means less gross feeling and bad smell.
 You can also rinse with some mouthwash or water to clean your mouth out too – it’s actually a really good idea.

 What’s your midday meal habit?
 If you’ve ever spent time in an office you’ve probably seen someone brushing their teeth after lunch and thought, “hey – I should do that.”
 Honestly, you shouldn’t.
 Especially if you’re doing it after your midday meal.